MOCADI

 How to use MOCADI at GSI

 MOCADI at GSI is available on the Linux system .
 The input parameters for MOCADI like beam properties, magnet settings and the geometric information of the experimental setup (magnets, collimators, wedges etc.) are supplied by an ASCII input file.
 This input file also includes references to the data files containing the matrices for the particle transfer through the various magnets.
-To download an example input file or for information about the available ion optical settings go to the MOCADI download area.
-To run MOCADI first set the path names:
+You can start with an example input file from the download area.
+To call the program:

 /u/weick/mocadi/exe/mocadi < filename > (full version but without Root tree output, linked static for 32 and 64bit)